wfsg00098/wfsg00098/README.md

 ### Hi there 👋

-Studying hard, for me, for her and for future.
+Studying hard, for me, and for the future. @TJU

-no her from now
 <!--
 **wfsg00098/wfsg00098** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.